Low-Carb Italian Sausage Soup

 2 tablespoons olive oil

 In a saucepan, heat wine, onion, parsley, chives, and lemon juice.
 Cook until liquid reduces to half.
 Add cream; simmer for 2 minutes.
 Remove from heat and whisk in butter, a little at a time.
 Add salt, capers, and lemon zest.
-Makes about 2 cups sauce.
+Set on heated burner that’s been turned off to keep warm.
+Makes about 2 cups of sauce.

 Season fillets with salt and pepper.
 Combine remaining ingredients except olive oil; coat fillets with mixture and press into fish.
 In a skillet, heat olive oil over medium heat.
 Sauté fillets until golden brown, about 2 minutes then turn.
 Add 1/4 C water to pan, cover with lid and cook for additional 2 minutes, or until fish is flaky.
 Serve with Lemon-Butter Wine Sauce with Capers.